What Is Delta Testing? How It Works, Benefits & Best Practices

 Risk of rollback delays Maintain feature flags and quick restoration strategies

+Delta testing should not be used in isolation, as it may miss issues outside the modified components.
 A smart hybrid approach helps overcome these limitations effectively.

 Conclusion